bernedom/bernedom.github.io/_posts/2021-08-04-using-devcontainers-with-cpp.md

 ## A 10000-mile overview

 Having the build environment inside a container is a major game changer.
 First it helps to ensure that all developers have exactly the same dependencies installed, but it goes further.
 All major CI systems include support for container based building, the same container that runs on a developers machine can be used to build your code on the server.
 This kind of consistency makes it very easy to create consistent builds.
-Using dev-containers helps even more, because the definition of the container is stored along the code in a `Dockerfile` and the `devcontainer.json`.
+Using dev-containers helps even more because the definition of the container is stored along with the code in a `Dockerfile` and the `devcontainer.json`.
 So if this is put under version control each build provides the information about the respective build system set up as well.
 So how does this magic work?

 ## Devcontainers in a nutshell

 What you need is a docker (podman would also work) container containing all your requirements and a `devcontainer.json` file describing how to use your container.
 In our example, we will set up a customized container for creating and debugging a qt-application.
 For extra convenience, we will also include some developer tools and vscode extensions into the container.
 Once set up vscode will connect to the container, install all specified extensions and run a server to accept it's commands.
-After that all operations will be done in the running container.
+After that, all operations will be done in the running container.

+The extension can be installed by pressing `CTRL+P` and then typing `ext install remote-containers` in the command bar.

+{%include figure.html url="images/devcontainer/installing.png" description="Installing the `remote container` extension in visual studio code" %}

 ## Project structure